top of page

 The analogy of "chasing your own tail" effectively captures the scenario where Bitcoin's price appreciation doesn't keep up with inflation in 5-10 years time.
 In this case, even if your Bitcoin holdings increase in number, their real-world purchasing power might stay the same or even decrease.

-Inflation Outpacing Bitcoin's Appreciation:
+Bitcoin Purchasing Power where Inflation Outpacing Bitcoin's Appreciation:

 If the rate of inflation is higher than the rate at which Bitcoin's price increases, then the purchasing power of Bitcoin will decline.
 This is a crucial point and highlights the fact that Bitcoin is not a guaranteed hedge against all levels of inflation.